 In some cases, the driver may not be responsible.
 For example, if faulty tires, brakes, windshield wipers, or lights were the cause of the collision, you might have a case against a parts manufacturer.
 However, the trucking company also shares responsibility if they knew there was a problem and did not take action.

-To help identify the accident’s cause and the liable party, your legal team will rely on your crash report and other related data and evidence.
+To identify the liable party, your legal team will rely on your crash report and other related data and evidence.
 They may also work with accident reconstruction specialists and other experts to help them understand and document what happened.
+Ultimately, your attorney will strive to gather the evidence they need to sue the at-fault party personally for your truck accident.

 By pursuing monetary compensation from the liable parties, you could recoup the costs and losses you incurred from the collision.
 CC Art.
 2315 typically allows you to request compensation for the following economic damages: